 The KOOS is a knee-specific patient-reported instrument.
 It is used to evaluate five domains: pain, symptoms, activity of daily living, sport and recreation, as well as the knee-related quality of life in patients with knee injuries who are at risk of OA developing (ACL, meniscus, or chondral) injury.
-It consists of 42-item self- administered self-explanatory questionnaire is intended to monitor the short- and long-term consequences (i.e., OA) of these injuries.
-Figure 26 demonstrates the improvement in the average KOOS scores at 6 months and 1 year postoperatively across the 5 subscales.
+It consists of 42-item self- administered self-explanatory questionnaire is intended to monitor the short- and longterm consequences (i.e., OA) of these injuries.
+Figure 26 demonstrates the improvement in the average KOOS scores at 6 months, 1 year and 2 years postoperatively across the 5 subscales.
 The quality of life subscale showed the highest increase in scores postoperative and was the most sensitive to change in the patient general health.

-Figure 26: The average preoperative, 6 months and 1 year postoperative KOOS scores for ACLR procedures.
+Figure 26: The average preoperative, 6 months, 1 year and 2 years postoperative KOOS scores for ACLR procedures